Schur multiplier: Relation to central extensions

 where $K\le Z(C)\cap C'$ is a subgroup of the intersection of the center of C and the derived subgroup of C; this is more restrictive than central.

 If the group G is finite and one considers only stem extensions, then there is a largest size for such a group C, and for every C of that size the subgroup K is isomorphic to the Schur multiplier of G. If the finite group G is moreover perfect, then C is unique up to isomorphism and is itself perfect.
-Such C are often called universal perfect central extensions of G, or covering group (as it is a discrete analog of the universal covering space in topology).
+Such a C is often called the universal perfect central extension of G, or covering group (as it is a discrete analog of the universal covering space in topology).
 If the finite group G is not perfect, then its Schur covering groups (all such C of maximal order) are only isoclinic.

 It is also called more briefly a universal central extension, but note that there is no largest central extension, as the direct product of G and an abelian group form a central extension of G of arbitrary size.

 Stem extensions have the nice property that any lift of a generating set of G is a generating set of C. If the group G is presented in terms of a free group F on a set of generators, and a normal subgroup R generated by a set of relations on the generators, so that $G \cong F/R$, then the covering group itself can be presented in terms of F but with a smaller normal subgroup S, that is, $C\cong F/S$.
 Since the relations of G specify elements of K when considered as part of C, one must have $S \le [F,R]$.

 In fact if G is perfect, this is all that is needed: C ≅ [F,F]/[F,R] and M(G) ≅ K ≅ R/[F,R].
 Because of this simplicity, expositions such as (Aschbacher 2000) handle the perfect case first.
 The general case for the Schur multiplier is similar but ensures the extension is a stem extension by restricting to the derived subgroup of F: M(G) ≅ (R ∩ [F, F])/[F, R].
 These are all slightly later results of Schur, who also gave a number of useful criteria for calculating them more explicitly.